 Delaware Long Term Care Partnership Reciprocity

-Let’s consider the situation where someone buys a Long Term Care Partnership policy in another State and then later moves to Delaware.
+Consider the scenario where someone buys a Long Term Care Partnership policy in another State and later moves to Delaware.
 Reciprocity means they will not lose the special asset protection when they move to Delaware.
 The State of Delaware would also recognize accumulated asset protection for Medicaid qualification, if the person were already receiving long term care benefits from their Long Term Care Partnership policy before relocating.

 How Much Does LTC Insurance Cost in Delaware?